pactumjs/pactum/README.md

 **pactum** is a REST API Testing Tool that combines the implementation of a consumer driven contract library [Pact](https://docs.pact.io) for JavaScript.

+In simple words, pactum helps in testing API endpoints.
+It comes with a HTTP server that acts as a mock which enables to control the state of all external dependencies.
+It is *simple*, *fast*, *easy* and *fun* to use.

 ## Documentation

+Learn more about pactum from following links

 * [Pactum](https://github.com/ASaiAnudeep/pactum/wiki)
 * [Component Testing](https://github.com/ASaiAnudeep/pactum/wiki/Component-Testing)